ashleyfae/ask-me-anything/readme.txt

 == Changelog ==

+**1.2.1 - 10 December 2024**

+* Fix: Ensure the "Leave a Comment" text does not appear if the current user cannot leave a comment.

 **1.2.0 - 10 December 2024**

 * New: The "Allow Comments on Questions" setting has been switched to a dropdown to allow more fine-grain control.